Whilst there are many other African countries that share similar traditions and recipes, Nigeria is the culmination of so many wondrous foods!

-Egusi soup, most popular with the Igbo people, is made using the dried and ground seeds of various plants such as squash, melon and gourd.
+Egusi soup, most popular with the Igbo people, is a dish made using the dried and ground seeds of various plants such as squash, melon and gourd.

 These are typical major ingredients in West African cuisine in general and so the egusi soup is a wonderful example of how these are typically used in authentic Nigerian cooking.

 Egusi soup also consists of leafy vegetables such as spinach, bitter leaf and pumpkin leaf.
 Meat and seasonings complete the dish where you will typically find a range of potential ingredients including chili peppers, onions, fish, beef, goat, shrimp and crayfish.

 Efo Riro is mostly popular in Western Nigeria where it is widely consumed due to its health benefits and hearty flavors.

 The main ingredient in efo riro is spinach as well as locust bean, crayfish, blended peppers, palm oil and onion.

 There are lots of variations on the dish, you can add a range of additional meats, fish or vegetables as well as different seasonings.

 Tuwo shinkafa is a type of rice pudding that is popular in northern Nigeria where it is typically served with different soups.
 The rice is beautifully soft and sticks together like glue to help form the very visually pleasing balls!